-A Family Travel Forum family takes their SUV to Homestead Resort in Virginia for some wintertime fun, indoors and out!
+A Family Travel Forum family takes their SUV to the Omni Homestead Resort in Virginia for some wintertime fun, indoors and out!

-To get there from our own Virginia home, we took back roads per MapQuest’s suggestion.
-Bad idea–the misguided, near one-lane, white-knuckle drive up switchbacks with no guardrails was funny only for our kids, who watched Mom freak out.
-Later we realized there are less direct but more comforting routes than this, including flights into Roanoke about 70 miles away.
+To get there from our own Virginia home, we took back roads and later realized there are less direct but more comforting routes including flights into Roanoke about 70 miles away.

 Arriving in time for lunch, we grabbed the quick shuttle to the cozy Mountain Lodge, the hub of winter activities: outdoor grill and fireplace, deck with picnic tables, food service and circle hearth inside.
 Oh, yes–and skiing, snowboarding, snowmobiling, ice skating and snow tubing.

-After fueling up on burgers and fries by the outdoor fireplace, we walked to the snow tubing hill ($20 for a guest staying at the hotel; must be 48 inches tall or accompanied by an adult).
+After fueling up on burgers and fries by the outdoor fireplace, we walked to the snow tubing hill (must be 48 inches tall or accompanied by an adult).
 The resort requires reservations (call the morning of or the day before), so there’s never a big queue to get towed up the mountain for repeated rollicking trips down the icy slopes.
 We thoroughly enjoyed our two hours, which seemed to be the ideal amount of time for young and old alike.

 On our way back to our lovely room we popped into the elegant main dining room to warm up with afternoon tea (from 4 p.m. to 5 p.m.).
 We were welcomed despite our snow gear and enjoyed tea sandwiches and hot drinks, although our kids were not big on the food selection– perhaps if they served s’mores at a proper English tea?